gregclar/nsl-editor/build_prod/README.txt

-Note: this is for buildng the ruby version (not the jruby version) so make sure you've switched it to ruby - see the switch-to-ruby directory.

-Also, build_prod stops this being a git repo because we don't want to commit this back to git - it discards files not needed for production.
+The build_prod directory is here to hold two ed scripts that are called by the rake task build_prod.

+You can see where these are called in the Jenkins tasks that build the Ruby Editor

+Here's a snippet:

-rake build_prod
+RAILS_ENV=production rake build_prod
 cd ..
-tar cvzf ruby-editor.tgz <this dir>
+tar cfz ruby-editor.tgz ruby-editor

+Note in case you test the scripts locally:

+The rake build_prod task rips git out of the directory because we don't want to commit this back to github - it discards files not needed for production. ie. don't run it in the git repo without thinking